bittnkr/uniq/README.md

 A **bare minimum** solution to the 3-thread consensus, implemented as a MRMW (multi-read/multi-write) circular buffer.
 In the context of a multi-threaded producer/consumer testcase.

-For the sake of simplicity, I used a simplified JavaScript pseudocode, familiar for anyone using C-like languages.
+For the sake of simplicity, I use a simplified JavaScript pseudocode, familiar for anyone using C-like languages.
 For the real thing, refer to source code.

 ## The Queue object

 ```cpp
 class Queue(size) {
   data = Array(size);
   in = 0, out = 0
   mask = size-1

   push(item) // send the item & return an id.
   pop() // get the next item.
 }
 ```